2026 HECM lending limits explained

 If your home is worth $1,500,000, the calculation uses $1,249,125 — not your full value.
 You still get a HECM, but the equity above the cap is left on the table.

-Who benefits most from the increase
+Who benefits most from the lending limit increase?

 Homeowners near the old cap